Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ═══════════════════════════════════════════════════════════════════════════════════
 rip --> main() return
-	// The saved RIP low 3 bytes are overwritten with our leave ; ret pattern.
+	// The saved `rip` low 3 bytes are overwritten with our leave ; ret pattern.
 	// main's own epilogue fires first.
 ═══════════════════════════════════════════════════════════════════════════════════